 The V5 FLEX is the softer version of the V5 with its same 5 inch fin blade.
-The orange symbolizes a softer blade which has less power but is more comfortable.
-This was in response to a good amount of riders that liked Vipers but needed a fin that would be less rough and nicer to their feet.
+The orange compliments a softer blade which has less power but is more comfortable.
+This is due to consumers’ response that enjoyed Vipers but needed a fin that would be less rough on their feet.

 Viper V7 Fins

 The V7 model has the same design as the V5 except it has a longer 7 inch fin blade.
 This produces more power with each thrust but a slower acceleration from a dead stop.